reportmill/SnapKit/ReadMe.md

 - The ViewEvent class unifies all input events for more consistent handling

-## The ViewOwner
+## <a name="ViewOwner">The ViewOwner</a>

-Now here's the thing that really hurt Swing: There was no standard convention for the basics of UI management: Create, Init, Reset, Respond (otherwise known as a "Controller").
+The one thing that may have hurt Swing and JavaFX the most is that there is no standard class to manage the basics of UI
+management: Create, Init, Reset, Respond (otherwise known as the "Controller" in MVC).

 This resulted in confusing controller code, with UI controls often having code for all four functions in the same place.
-This is initially simple and attractive, but falls apart when dozens of inter-dependent controls are present and order-dependent updates are necessary.
+Initially this can be deceptively simple and attractive, but falls apart when dozens of inter-dependent controls are present and order-dependent updates are necessary.

 Here is a simple Swing example that quickly gets out of control when extended to many